 a.
 Approval of the Minutes of the Previous Stockholders' Meeting held on November 8, 2019;

-The Minutes of the 2019 Annual Stockholders Meeting held last November 8, 2019 will be made available in the Corporation's website.
+The Minutes of the 2019 Annual Stockholders Meeting held last November 8, 2019 is attached herein and will be made available in the Corporation's website.